Ontology Object Properties are Data Model Associative Entities – not Relationships

 Registration data model pattern – (wrong and correct)

-Furthermore, and Entity-Relationship Model has no context between relationships.
-In other words, we lose the semantic that all four “Wrong” relationships have a single common definition and origin.
+Furthermore, the Entity-Relationship Model has no context between relationships.
+In other words, we lose the semantics that all four “X Wrong” relationships have a single common definition and origin.

-The “Correct” Semantic Data Model replaces the cobweb with a single association in the center.
-Some FIB-DM users say that this semantic model pattern looks like a Star Schema, the factless fact table.
+The “✔ Correct” Semantic Data Model replaces the cobweb with a single association in the center.
+Some FIB-DM users say that this semantic model pattern resembles a Star Schema, specifically the factless fact table.
 This pattern is typical of ontology-derived data models.

-Note that both models permit data anomalies—they are not in the fourth normal form (4NF).
+Note that both models permit data anomalies—they are not in the Fourth Normal Form (4NF).
 For example, the Legal Entity Identifier may have a Registrar and a Registration Authority.
-The Semantics for Data Architects webinar video and handout explain how the Logical Data Modeler can resolve the pattern.
+The “Semantics for Data Architects” webinar video and handout explain how the Logical Data Modeler can resolve this pattern.

 Transforming the Closure Axiom